Malaysias Exports Contract 0.7 Pct In May Amid Slower Global Demand - UrduPoint

 Malaysia's Exports Contract 0.7 Pct In May Amid Slower Global Demand

-KUALA LUMPUR, (UrduPoint / Pakistan Point News - 20th Jun, 2023 ) --:Malaysia's exports contracted 0.7 percent year-on-year to 119.61 billion Ringgit (25.79 billion U.S. Dollars) in May, in tandem with slower global demand and lower commodity prices, official data showed Tuesday.
+KUALA LUMPUR, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) --::Malaysia's exports contracted 0.7 percent year-on-year to 119.61 billion Ringgit (25.79 billion U.S. Dollars) in May, in tandem with slower global demand and lower commodity prices, official data showed Tuesday.

 The Ministry of Investment, Trade and Industry (MITI) said in a statement that the country's total trade slipped by 2 percent to 223.8 billion ringgit, while its imports decreased by 3.3 percent to 104.19 billion ringgit.